PostHog/posthog.com/contents/tutorials/vue-feature-flags.md

 ### Bootstrapping feature flags

-You may notice flickering when you load your app.
-This is because PostHog is making an asynchronous request to fetch the flag value and so the text is only updated when the request returns.
-To have your feature flags available immediately, you can initialize PostHog with precomputed values until PostHog has had a chance to fetch them.
+You may notice the text flickers when you load your app while PostHog makes a request to fetch the flag value.
+To prevent this and have your feature flags available immediately, you can initialize PostHog with precomputed flag values to use until it has a chance to fetch them.
 This is called [bootstrapping](/docs/feature-flags/bootstrapping).

 To do this, use the `bootstrap` key in PostHog's initialization config and add feature flag values to it: